JuliaAstro/LombScargle.jl/docs/index.rst

 If the signal has uncertainties, the ``signal`` vector can also be a vector of ``Measurement`` objects (from `Measurements.jl
 <https://github.com/giordano/Measurements.jl>`__ package), in which case you
-don’t need to pass a separate ``errors`` vector for the uncertainties of the signal.
+need not to pass a separate ``errors`` vector for the uncertainties of the signal.
 You can create arrays of ``Measurement`` objects with the ``measurement`` function, see ``Measurements.jl`` manual at http://measurementsjl.readthedocs.io/ for more details.
 The generalised